 *The above abstract deadlines are for presenters that will not be enrolled in ANTH 410 in Spring 2018.
 For students in ANTH 410, there may be alternate deadlines as part of the ANTH 410 schedule.

 Timely submission of abstracts if very important.
-Abstracts submitted by the priority deadline will have maximum time for editing and will be given priority consideration for podium presentation, if requested.
-Abstracts submitted after the final deadline will be considered on a rolling basis if space and time permits – if you wish to be considered for a late submission, please contact the symposium organizers.
+Abstracts submitted by the deadline will have maximum time for editing and will be given priority consideration for podium presentation, if requested.
+Abstracts submitted after thedeadline will be considered on a rolling basis if space and time permits – if you wish to be considered for a late submission, please contact the symposium organizers.

-Submitted abstracts will be reviewed by the department faculty and/or symposium organizers and returned to the students with editorial suggestions, generally no more than two weeks after the submission deadline.
+Submitted abstracts will be reviewed by the department faculty and/or symposium organizers and returned to the students with editorial suggestions, generally no more than two weeks after the submission deadline (by February 15, 2018).
 In general, all submitted abstracts are accepted into the review process.
-Occasionally, abstracts requiring major reformatting or revision of content are rejected or returned for student revision prior to editing.
-If you do not hear otherwise (usually within a few days), assume your abstract is accepted and under review.
+Occasionally, abstracts requiring major reformatting or revision of content or are not disciplinary relevant will be rejected or returned for student revision prior to editing.
+If you do not hear otherwise, assume your abstract is accepted and under review.
+FInal decisions will be made by February 22, 2018.

 After abstract submission, it is recommended that you promptly move forward with preparing your presentation (see below).